MichaelSp/multiserver/README.md

 # MultiServer
 This is an project to create all kinds of servers (Email, Web, DNS, ...) to replace the old and famous projects (Apache, Bind, Postfix, ...).

 Why?
 Did you ever try to run your own web server or mail server?
 After hours or even days of googling around you still don't get it to work?
 Stackoverflow tells you to throw another bunch of config options into obscure files and that makes it even worse.

 MultiServer is better because:
- - is easier to deploy, maintain, extent
+ - is easier to deploy, maintain, extend
  - it shares code for all servers
  - has a common configuration language (YAML)
  - it follows convention over configuration